Waboodoo/HTTP-Shortcuts/docs/advanced.md

 You can get a shortcut's deep-link URL by long-pressing the shortcut in the app's main screen and selecting "Show Info".
 This will open a dialog window which shows you the URL.

-It is also possible to pass additional values to that shortcut, to temporarily override the values of variables used by those shortcuts (similar to how the ["Share into"](#share-text) feature works).
+It is also possible to pass additional values to that shortcut, to temporarily set the values of variables used by those shortcuts (similar to how the ["Share into"](#share-text) feature works).
 Simply append them as query parameters, so e.g. if you have a variable called "myVariable" and you want to invoke a shortcut that uses it, you can do so and pass the value "Hello World" to it via a URL that might look like this:

 ```
 http-shortcuts://f943652a-5f4b-47d9-a4dd-6588292e63dd?myVariable=Hello%20World
 ```

+This works with both local and global variables.

-Make sure to properly URL-encode the value.
+> Make sure to properly URL-encode the value if it contains special characters.
 You'll find tools online that help you achieve this.

 <a name="secondary-launcher"></a>
 ## Trigger shortcut via secondary launcher app